tiuxuxsh76075/MSWAL-/README.md

 ##  MSWAL : 3D Multi-class Segmentation of Whole Abdominal Lesions Dataset

+Paper on arxiv:

+Dataset on huggingface(only training dataset has been released): https://huggingface.co/datasets/zhaodongwu/MSWAL/tree/main

 This repo presents the implementation of the **MSWAL 🩻**

 ## Key Features of MSWAL 🔑